AnthoB-Dev/FrontendMentor-interactiveRating/README.md

 ## My process

 I started by creating a sketch in Figma based on the provided .png images in the project folder.
-Then, I worked on the HTML, CSS and JS, and finaly the responsiveness
+Then, I worked on the HTML, CSS and JS, and finaly the responsiveness.
+I'm displaying the thanks part with a function that removes every nodes from the form then the form itself, and replacing it by a the new nodes to create the thanks part.

 ### Built with